Horizons-Games/Axolotl-Engine/README.md

 **Particle systems**
 - Create a particle system and edit its properties (color, color gradient, number of particles, duration, lifespan, size, rotation, gravity).
 - Add an emitter, select an emitter shape and customize properties (radius, angle).
+- Add textures and spritesheet animations to a particle system.

 **Audio**
 - Create and configure audio sources